History of Cultivation

 Hazelwood (1968) describes a Brazilian species called T. bicolor, the flowers of which start white and turn to purple as they age.
 More recent publications refer to a T. mutabilis which has similar characterstics.
 Perhaps 'Noeline' is a cultivar or maybe just the regular species.

 In the literature, gardeners are generally advised to plant Tibouchinas in well drained, acidic soils and to supply plenty of water and fertiliser.
-However, Tibouchinas are seen all over Brisbane in situations where soils are probably less than ideal and where they're unlikely to be receiving any supplemental water or fertiliser after establishment.
-In this region, therefore, they can be considered relatively tough, trouble-free plants for average garden conditions.
+However, 'Alstonville' is seen all over Brisbane in situations where soils are undoubtedly less than ideal and where they're unlikely to be receiving any supplemental water or fertiliser after establishment.
+In this region, 'Alstonville' can be considered relatively tough, trouble-free plants for average garden conditions.

 Of course, they are more likely to perform at their best with a little attention.
 They are widely believed to like an acid soil so this should be kept in mind when considering fertilisers, potting mixes and soil amendments.

-As indicated above, Tibouchinas are available in a range of growth forms, so you can select a variety to suit your needs whether it is a flowering tree or a shrubby grouncover.
+As indicated above, Tibouchinas are available in a range of growth forms, so you can select a variety to suit your needs whether it is a small flowering tree, a shrub or groundcover.
 You can also manipulate the form to some extent depending on how you prune.
+The very dwarf cultivars are suitable for growing in containers.

 In terms of style, although the tibouchinas may be classed as "tropical" in terms of their climatic range, the overall look is not particularly "tropical".
 The flowers, occupying the white - pink - purple range, are "pretty" rather than truly "exotic" in appearance.
 These trees and shrubs would fit well into a traditional landscape styled after European or North American gardens, but where it's too hot to grow classics like Rhododendron or Prunus.
 They would also suit a cottage-style garden or simply a purple-flowered colour scheme.